Fiance Visa & Proposed Civil Partner Visa

-A guide to a fiancé(e) visa and proposed civil partner visas.
+A guide to obtaining a fiance visa or a proposed civil partner visa.

 In order to enter the UK as a fiancé or proposed civil partner, an applicant must be able to demonstrate that:

 - their partner is a British citizen or settled in the UK;